kugelrund/pyquake/blender.md

   will be.
 - `models.<name>.strength`: Brightness of the emitter.
 - `models.<name>.sample_as_light`: Whether to set the `sample_as_light` (aka
-  multiple importance sampling) flag on the material.
+  multiple importance sampling) flag on the material dynamically depending on the current PVS.
+For Blender >= 3.5, the new `emission_sampling` flag will be set instead.
 - `models.<name>.bbox`: A pair of (mins, maxs) 3-tuples describing the range of influence of the light emitted by this object.
 Required if `sample_as_light` is true.